Yāma: Descriptions

-Yāma is the first heaven that functions as a disconnect between the swarga heavens and the human realm.
-The deities here are not involved in conflict with the asuras and are said to "have arrived at divine bliss" (dibbaṃ sukhaṃ) (Vibh-a 18:6,1).
+Yāma is the first heaven that functions as a disconnect between the swarga heavens (Heavens in which Devas can interact with humans) and the human realm.
+The deities here are not involved in conflict with the asuras due to them being positioned above Tāvatiṁsa on Mount Meru and are said to "have arrived at divine bliss" (dibbaṃ sukhaṃ) (Vibh-a 18:6,1).

 According to the Visakhuposatha Sutta of the Pāli Canon, time there runs very differently than on Earth:

 "That which among men is two hundred years...is one night and day of the Yāma devas, their month has thirty of those days, their year twelve of those months; the lifespan of the Yāma devas is two thousand of those heavenly years."

 A month in this world may be calculated to be 6,000 human years.
 A Yāma deva year is 72,000 years, and a Yāma deva lifespan is 144,000,000 years.

 According to the Dāna Sutta, those who practice generosity with the intention of continuing a family custom of such deeds create the karmic conditions to be reborn in Yāma Heaven.